-Do capitalization and spaces matter in Internet addresses?
+Does capitalization and spaces matter in Internet addresses?

 Spaces are not allowed in any Internet address.
 Therefore, never use spaces when typing in an address.

-is different than
+The address above is different than the address below.